pliedpiper/text-adventure-planner/pictures.md

 ## ADDITIONAL ENVIRONMENTAL IMAGES

-### The House Exterior - Day [ ]
-**File:** `house_exterior_day.png`

-Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
-CRT scan lines visible, VHS quality with chromatic aberration at edges.
-PS1-era survival horror feel.
-A modest suburban house in daylight, but something is subtly wrong.
-The proportions feel off.
-Windows look like eyes.
-The front door is shadowed even in full sun.
-It's the kind of house you'd walk past and shiver for no reason.
-Normal, unremarkable, and deeply unsettling.
-Liminal space atmosphere.

----

 ### The House Exterior - Night [ ]
 **File:** `house_exterior_night.png`

 Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
 CRT scan lines visible, VHS quality with chromatic aberration at edges.
 PS1-era survival horror feel.
 A modest suburban house at night.
 One window lit - the living room.
 The rest of the house consumed by darkness.
 Streetlight creates harsh shadows.
 The house looks like it's waiting.
 Like it knows what's underneath.
-Analog horror aesthetic.

----

-### The Upstairs Hallway [ ]
-**File:** `upstairs_hallway.png`

-Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
-CRT scan lines visible, VHS quality with chromatic aberration at edges.
-PS1-era survival horror feel.
-A narrow upstairs hallway in a suburban house, typical architecture.
-Doors to bedrooms, bathroom.
-At the end, a water heater closet.
-Mundane.
-Normal.
-But the perspective is slightly wrong - the hallway too long, the closet door too prominent.
-Warm air shimmers near the floor.
-Liminal space atmosphere.

----

-### The Symbol [ ]
-**File:** `threshold_symbol.png`

-Low-resolution pixelated horror game aesthetic, heavily dithered, limited color palette of muted browns, sickly greens, deep blacks, and desaturated reds.
-CRT scan lines visible, VHS quality with chromatic aberration at edges.
-PS1-era survival horror feel.
-A simple image: a circle with a vertical line through it - the threshold symbol.
-Isolated against darkness, glowing faintly.
-It's a simple shape, but the longer you look, the more it seems to mean something.
-A doorway.
-A horizon line.
-Something opening.
 Analog horror aesthetic.

 ---